HawDevelopment/Ro-Express/docs/Getting_Started.md

 ## Basics

 Ro-Express syntax is based on [express-js](https://expressjs.com).
-In Ro-Express all Instances in a tree, has at least one Htpp method attached to it.
-This makes it easy to categorise Remotes.
+In Ro-Express all Instances in a tree, has at least one Http method attached to it.
+This makes it easy to categorise Remotes, or have many callbacks attached to one path.

 Heres what a normal Ro-Express tree: